Seneca-ICTOER/OSM620v1/docs/Labs/lab1.md

     > Feel free to get some caffeine or make a sandwich.

 1. Eventually, you will be presented with the desktop and the VMware Tools installer having completed and asking if you'd like to restart.
 Choose **Yes**.
-1. Once you've restarted, you're installation is complete.
+1. Once you've restarted, your installation is complete.

 ## Investigation 4: Post-Installation Tasks (*srv1*)